 An Addiction — to Reassurance

 The reduction of anxiety that POCD sufferers feel when they gain reassurance is powerful.
 As with most addictions, getting your “fix” only makes you more likely to seek it out again later.
+(This happens due to a phenomenon called negative reinforcement.)
 With POCD, this release combines with the abject horror one faces at the idea of being a pedophile and creates a supercharged obsession-compulsion cycle.

 For example, if someone has an obsession about being attracted to a child and then achieves reassurance by remembering they recently had enjoyable sex with their adult partner, they feel better.
 This relief is seductive and causes them to want more; but the only way to get more is to find another obsession.
 So, then they may think: What if I really am attracted to children, and my relationship with my partner is just a manifestation of my denial?!
 Thoughts like this are often followed by another effort at attaining reassurance, and the cycle continues.